wp-plugins/wp-attention-boxes/readme.txt

 == Screenshots ==

-1. The html editor bar after the new buttons are added to it, for this plugin.
+1. Html editor bar after new buttons are added (if the buttons consume too much space, you can disable one or more, or name them as short as you want)
 2. This is the options page, used to define the styling of each of the 4 DIV's.

 == Changelog ==